-Students who are habitually tardy will serve an after school detention for the double the amount of time they were late.
-Failure to attend detention may result in additional time added to the detention on the following day or in-house suspension.
+Students who are habitually tardy will serve an after-school detention for double the amount of time they were late.
+Failure to attend detention may result in additional time added to the detention on the following day, required participation in restorative circle, or in-house suspension.